pivotal/docs-tap/supply-chain/reference/api/workloadrun.hbs.md

 # WorkloadRun CRD

+This topic gives you reference information about the `WorkloadRun` resource for Tanzu Supply Chain.

 {{> 'partials/supply-chain/beta-banner' }}

-This topic describes the `WorkloadRun` resource of Tanzu Supply Chain.

-`WorkloadRun` resources are Custom Kubernetes Resources (CRDs) created by `SupplyChains`.
+`WorkloadRun` resources are custom resource definitions (CRDs) created by `SupplyChains`.
 They are also one of the two duck type resources in Tanzu Supply Chain.

 ## Static CustomResourceDefinitions API